Daboya-Mankarigu (Ghana parliament constituency)

 Daboya-Mankarigu is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by a first past the post system of election.
+Shaibu Mahama is the member of parliament for the constituency.
 The Daboya-Mankarigu constituency is located in the West Gonja District of the Savannah Region of Ghana.

+He succeeded Mahama Asei Seini who was elected as a member of parliament for the constituency on the ticket of New Patriotic Party during the 2020 Ghanaian general election.

 Boundaries

 The seat is located entirely within the West Gonja District of the Savannah Region of Ghana.

 Members of Parliament

+The table below shows the parliamentary election results for Daboya Mankarigu constituency in the 2020 Ghanaian general election.